Unified Metadata Model (UMM)

 An example of element documentation within the UMM-C profile is available for viewing.

-Approved UMM profile documents (highlighted green in the table above) can be accessed from the Key UMM Documents Page.
+Approved UMM profile documents (highlighted green in the table above) can be accessed from the Key CMR and UMM Documents Page.

 How is UMM Governed?